hamzamaach/ascii-art-web/README.md

 1. **Input Parsing**: The input string is read from the user via an HTML form.
 2. **Banner Selection**: The selected banner style is determined based on user input.
 3. **Text Conversion**: The input string is converted to its ASCII representation using the selected banner style.
-4. **Output Rendering**: The resulting ASCII art is displayed on the webpage.
+4. **Output Rendering**: The resulting ASCII art can be displayed on the webpage or downloaded.

 ### File Structure